-The 28th Japanese/Korean Linguistics Conference (JK28) will take place at the University of Central Lancashire in Preston, United Kingdom, from 7 to 9 September 2020, with satellite events on 6 September.
+The 28th Japanese/Korean Linguistics Conference (JK28) will take place online, from 7 to 20 September 2020.
+It’s organized by the University of Central Lancashire in Preston, United Kingdom.

 JK28 will feature three invited presentations by the following distinguished scholars: